fastplotlib/fastplotlib-scipy2024/README.md

 ## Installation

-### JupyterHub
+### Binder

-We will be using a JupyterHub that's been set up for this tutorial.
+We will be using a Flatiron Institute Binder that's been set up for this tutorial. https://binder.flatironinstitute.org/

+Access instructions for workshop attendees will be posted closer to the tutorial date.

 If you would like to run the tutorial locally you may use the instructions below.
 We recommend testing your installation before the start of the tutorial :) .

 ### PyPi Install